Lautum Regularization for Semi-supervised Transfer Learning: Related Work

 Practical approaches for improving performance in transfer learning settings have been proposed in many works.
 In \cite{Xuezhi_2014_Flexible_Transfer}, transfer learning in the context of regression problems is examined.
 A transfer learning algorithm which does not assume that the support of the target distribution is contained in the support of the source distribution is proposed.
 This notion leads to a more flexible transfer.
 In \cite{Wei_18_Learning_to_transfer} the framework of "learning to transfer" is proposed in order to leverage previous transfer learning experiences for better transfer between a new pair of source and target datasets.
 In \cite{Zamir_2018_Taskonomy} the structural relation between different visual tasks is examined in the feature space.
 The result is a taxonomic map that enables a more efficient transfer learning with a reduced amount of labeled data.

 All of the above works differ from ours in their core approach - they address the discrepancy between the source and target data either in the input space or in the feature space, yet disregard the effect of the chosen loss function and its impact on the mitigation of this discrepancy.
-In contrast, our work is focused on the mathematical analysis of the cross-entropy loss which is commonly used in classification tasks.
-We apply our theoretical analysis in a semi-supervised transfer learning setting, which is a generally under-explored task.
+In contrast, our work is focused on the mathematical analysis of the cross-entropy loss which is commonly used in classification tasks. \\

 \textbf{Semi-supervised learning.} Semi-supervised learning \cite{Zhu_06_SemiSupervisedSurvey} is typically used when there is little labeled data for training, yet more unlabeled data is available.
-The literature on semi-supervised training is vast and describes a variety of techniques for performing effective semi-supervised learning that would make good use of the available unlabeled data in order to improve model performance.
+The literature on semi-supervised training is vast and describes a variety of techniques for performing effective semi-supervised learning that would make good use of the available unlabeled data in order to improve the model performance.
 Most of these techniques rely on projecting the relation between the available labeled samples and their labels to the unlabeled samples and the model's predicted labels for them.

 In \cite{Yves_05_SemiSupervised_Entropy} minimum entropy regularization is proposed.
 This technique modifies the cross-entropy loss used for training in order to encourage a deep neural network to make confident predictions on unlabeled data.
 In \cite{HausserMC_17_LearningByAssociation} a new framework for semi-supervised training of neural networks called "associative learning" is proposed.
 In this framework "associations" are made between the embeddings of the available labeled data and the unlabeled data.
 An optimization process is then used to encourage correct "associations", which make better use of the unlabeled data.
 In \cite{Haitian_18_SemiSuperEntropyConstraints}, a method is proposed for combining several different semi-supervised learning techniques using Bayesian optimization.
 In \cite{Papernot_2017_SemiSuperKnowledge} a semi-supervised framework that allows labeled training data privacy is proposed.
 In this framework, knowledge is transferred from teacher models to a student model in a semi-supervised manner, thereby precluding the student from gaining access to the labeled training data which is available to the teachers.